S. S. Rajamouli

-Early life
+Early life and background

-Koduri Srisaila Sri Rajamouli was born on 10 October 1973 in a Telugu family hailing from Kovvur in Andhra Pradesh to V. Vijayendra Prasad and Raja Nandini.
-His parents were staying in Amareshwara Camp near Manvi in Raichur district of Karnataka state at the time of his birth.
-They are ardent devotees of Lord Shiva.
-Rajamouli was born after his mother had a dream when she visited the pilgrimage site of Srisailam.
+Koduri Srisaila Sri Rajamouli was born on 10 October 1973 in a Telugu family to V. Vijayendra Prasad and Raja Nandini.
+His parents were staying in Amareshwara Camp in Raichur district of Mysore State (present-day Karnataka) at the time of his birth.
+Both his parents hail from Andhra Pradesh — his father from Kovvur near Rajahmundry and his mother from Visakhapatnam.

+Rajamouli's father is a Kamma and his mother belonged to Kapu caste.
+Vijayendra Prasad is opposed to the caste system and dropped the initial 'K' from his name, as he felt it was an indicator of his caste.

+Rajamouli's parents are ardent devotees of Lord Shiva.
+He was born after his mother had a dream when she visited the pilgrimage site of Srisailam.
 Hence, he was named Srisaila Sri Rajamouli.
-He has one sister.
+He has one elder sister who now lives in Australia.

-His father hails from Kovvur near Rajahmundry in Andhra Pradesh.
-His mother hails from Vizag, Andhra Pradesh and Rajamouli lived there for several years.
 Rajamouli grew up in a joint family — his father and his five brothers lived in the same house with their families.
-Prasad's family had lands in Kovvur which were lost when the railways lines were laid through them.
+Prasad's family had lands in Kovvur, which were lost when the railways lines were laid through them.
 Then, Prasad and his family moved to Karnataka from Kovvur in 1968.
-He, along with his elder brother K. V. Sivashankar, bought seven acres of paddy fields in Hirekotikal village of Manvi Taluk in Raichur district.
+Prasad, along with his elder brother K. V. Sivashankar, bought seven acres of paddy fields in Hirekotikal village near Manvi in Raichur district.
 Their family moved back to Kovvur in 1977.

 Rajamouli was educated in Kovvur till fourth standard and then shifted to Eluru where he studied till Intermediate first year.
 He then took a break of two years and finished his Intermediate second year in Kovvur.
 After that, he did not pursue any further formal education.

 Rajamouli was passionate about storytelling right from his second standard.
-When he was seven years old, his grandmother introduced him to the epics Ramayana, Mahabharata, and Bhagavata.
-At the same age, his father introduced him to Amar Chitra Katha comics that featured stories on Indian historical figures, religious legends, and folktales.
+When he was seven years old, his grandmother introduced him to the epic story Ramayana, Mahabharata, and Bhagavata.
+At the same age, his father introduced him to Amar Chitra Katha comics that featured stories on Indian historical figures, religious legends and folktales.
 It had a huge impact on him and developed his penchant for larger-than-life characters.
 He would remember those stories and the films he watched and then re-tell them to his friends in his own way.
 His mother was keen on him learning English and would take him to watch English-language films in the nearby towns.
-She encouraged him to read comics and storybooks in his free time and never pressurised him in his academics.
-His father recollects about Rajamouli's childhood, "He was not an ambitious child.
+She encouraged him to read comics and storybooks in his free time and never pressured him in academics.
+His father recollecting about Rajamouli's childhood noted, "he was not an ambitious child.
 For a long time, we did not know what interested him.
 He showed some inclination towards films.
 He played the role of young Krishna in a film I directed."